Preparing for an

 Do you have a plan in place?

-Based on previous studies, about 50% of HAE patients have had an attack of swelling in their throat at least once in their lifetime.
+Based on previous studies, about 54% of hereditary angioedema (HAE) patients have had an attack of swelling in their throat at least once in their lifetime.
 Because throat attacks put you at risk of suffocation and can be life-threatening, everyone with HAE should have a plan in place in case of this emergency.

 Talk with your doctor about what to do in an emergency and make sure you share the information with the people you're around most.
 They may need to help you take the necessary steps.

-You should know where the nearest emergency room is and how to get there.
-It can also help for you to contact the hospitals in your area and notify them of your condition, so they will be familiar with HAE should you need urgent care.
+Find out where the nearest emergency room is and how to get there.
+Contacting the hospitals in your area and notifying them of your condition can also help if you should need urgent care.

-Your doctor may prescribe an on-demand treatment to carry with you in case of an attack.
+Your doctor may prescribe an acute or on-demand treatment to carry with you in case of an HAE attack.
 Established HAE treatment guidelines recommend everyone with HAE carry on-demand medication, so make sure to ask your doctor if it's right for you.

 If you're in a situation where you are unable to communicate, this card can give medical personnel crucial information.
 You can ask your doctor to fill it out with you so that it includes accurate information about your condition and any specific direction related to your treatment plan.

 Want an emergency medical ID card you can fill out now?
 We've got you covered.
 Print it out and put it in your wallet.
 While you're at it, keep a copy on your phone for good measure.DOWNLOAD MEDICAL ID CARD